dss-extensions/dss-extensions/README.md

 There is a document at [known_differences](https://github.com/dss-extensions/dss_capi/blob/master/docs/known_differences.md) listing more.
 Notably:

 - DSS Extensions do not integrate with some of EPRI's Windows-only software, like the plotting tools ("OpenDSS Viewer" and the old `DSSView.exe`), OpenDSS-GIS and others.
-It seems most of these are also closed-source software.
+It seems most of these are also closed-source software and/or not freely available for the general community.

 - A few components were not ported (yet) or removed due to lack of test cases and other concerns.
 We are always open to revisit those if there are enough requests from users.

 - Plotting is not available for all DSS Extensions.
 We are implementing a plotting backend under DSS-Python as a proof of concept.
+Introducing plotting to every project is not a goal, but we may add at least some plotting to DSS_MATLAB, and potentially add examples of how it would be implemented to DSS_Sharp and OpenDSSDirect.jl.

 - The diakoptics features are currently disabled.
 The plan is to reintroduce them soon after some internal changes.
 Check the issues on the DSS C-API repository for details.

+**6. Is this open-source?**

+**Yes,** every single package available on DSS Extensions is open-source.
+Most are even built openly on the cloud.

+We have seen some confusing statements asserting that DSS Extensions is not open-source.
+There is nothing inheritly wrong with closed-source software, but DSS Extensions is an open-source effort which can be fully built using only open-source (Free Pascal, Clang, GCC, etc.) and/or free tools (Visual Studio Dev Tools can be used for some DLLs).

+Although some of the development was achieved by using DSS Extensions on financially supported research projects, most of the effort to maintain and improve our DSS engine beyond the original OpenDSS version has been done in a voluntary basis, in hopes that the effort helps making the tools more accessible to various users.

-**5. What are some features from DSS Extensions not available in EPRI's OpenDSS?**
+**7. What are some features from DSS Extensions not available in EPRI's OpenDSS?**

 Again, more at [known_differences](https://github.com/dss-extensions/dss_capi/blob/master/docs/known_differences.md).